Accounting Differences between Not-for-Profit Organizations and For-Profit Businesses

 Since not-for-profit organizations must report their functional expenses, it is also important that they create an allocation plan.
 This means that must establish a system that defines how expenses are allocated across various programs and functional areas.
 This can be useful when trying to determine the actual cost of an activity or program and when done properly, it provides a much clearer view of the finances of the entire organization.

 The primary difference that is present between a not-for-profit and for-profit organization is the fund accounting concept, which is focused on overall accountability instead of profitability.
 Profit entities will have a general ledger, which offers a single, self-balancing account, while not-for-profit organizations will have several general funds or ledgers.
 This is the framework that helps the organizations to keep their resources organized into separate accounts to identify the individual sources of the funds, as well as their uses.

-Understanding the difference in the accounting practices is essential for any not-for-profit organization.
-Failure to employ the proper practices can create a number of accounting and tax issues down the road.
-In most cases, it will be smart to hire an accountant or bookkeeper with experience with not-for-profit organizations to ensure the books and finances are handled properly month-to-month.
+Understanding the difference in accounting practices is essential for any not-for-profit organization.
+Failure to employ the proper practices can create a number of accounting and tax audit issues down the road.
+In most cases, it will be smart to hire a professional tax accountant or bookkeeper with experience with not-for-profit organizations to ensure the books and finances are handled properly month-to-month.